pprof Quick Guide¶

 Allocation Hotspots¶

-- Functions with high
+- functions with high

-flattime that allocate make()calls in hot pathsappend()on slices without pre-allocation
+flattime that allocate make()in hot pathsappend()without pre-allocation

 Lock Contention¶